katie1205/Googles_PageRank/ProblemDescription.md

 + *Spider Traps* a groups of pages for which all outlinks are within the group.
 Consequently, a random walk gets “stuck” in the trap and absorbs all of the importance.

 **Solution: Teleportation**
+One solution to dead ends and spider traps is for the random surfer :surfer: to have a small probability of teleporting rather than follow the outlink from the current page.

 ###Trust Rank